djwglpuppy/node-email-listener/README.md

 [http://email-listener.nodejs.io/] (http://email-listener.nodejs.io/)

-Use the link above to test the app... and help me by adding more emails to test and get this working just right
+Use the link above to test the app.

 ##installation